maravillas/spectator/README.md

     (defn update-celsius [old new]
       {:celsius (fahrenheit-to-celsius (:fahrenheit new))})

-Add watchers to maps using <tt>watch-keys</tt>, specifying the key(s) they should observe.
+Add updaters to maps using <tt>add-updater</tt>, specifying the key(s) they should watch.
 Modify the map using <tt>update</tt>.

     (let [map {}
-          map (watch-keys map update-fahrenheit :celsius)
+          map (add-updater map update-fahrenheit :celsius)
           map (update map {:celsius 15})]
       map)

     => {:celsius 15, :fahrenheit 59}

-Correspondingly, watchers can be removed using <tt>unwatch-keys</tt>.
+Correspondingly, updaters can be removed using <tt>remove-updater</tt>.

-### Watcher Details
+### Updater Details

-Applicable watchers are run in the order they were added with each change to the map, whether the change originated through a call to <tt>update</tt> or as a result of another watcher.
+With each change to the map, the applicable updaters are run in the order they were added, whether the change originated through a call to <tt>update</tt> or as a result of another updater.

     (defn celsius-to-kelvin [c]
       (+ c 273.15))